RezinaStoriesGDi/hurd-kernel/README.md

 Embed the code of Linux or any other Unix system into the communication interface between the kernel and the operating system.
 But remember about lineses.

 Write your own Hurd extensions under the BIOS.
 Optimize your own hardware drivers.

+Use this development to create a DSPi-like OS.